sfr0xyz/obsidian-bitcoin-block-stamp/README.md

 Your feedback is very much appreciated.
 If you have a feature idea or found a bug you can tag me on [nostr](https://njump.me/npub19a6x8frkkn2660fw0flz74a7qg8c2jxk5v9p2rsh7tv5e6ftsq3sav63vp) or open an [issue on GitHub](https://github.com/sfr0xyz/obsidian-bitcoin-block-stamp/issues).

 If you like this plugin and want to support me, you can send me some sats via the Bitcoin Lightning Network.
-Check out my [Alby page](https://getalby.com/p/sefiro).
+Visit my [Alby page](https://getalby.com/p/sefiro) or zap me on [nostr](https://njump.me/npub19a6x8frkkn2660fw0flz74a7qg8c2jxk5v9p2rsh7tv5e6ftsq3sav63vp).

 Lightning Address: